DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Applications

 \subsection{Articulated Object Generation}

 To model articulation, we first construct paired configurations of the same object representing opposite canonical poses.
-Following~\cite{gao2024partgs,yu2025part}, we estimate per-part transformations $\mathcal{T}_i\!=\!(\mathbf{R}_i, \mathbf{t}_i)$ by aligning the corresponding parts across the two states.
-Each part is first identified through fixed part embeddings $e_i$, and the transformation parameters are derived via rigid motion fitting between the part’s geometry in the two poses.
+Following~\cite{gao2024partgs,yu2026part}, we estimate per-part transformations $\mathcal{T}_i\!=\!(\mathbf{R}_i, \mathbf{t}_i)$ by aligning the corresponding parts across the two states.
+Each part is first identified through its learned part-identifier embedding $\mathbf{e}_i$, which is held fixed during articulation estimation, and the transformation parameters are derived via rigid motion fitting between the part’s geometry in the two poses.
 This yields a compact articulation field $\{\mathcal{T}_i\}_{i=1}^N$ describing how each part moves relative to its canonical configuration.
 Once transformations are obtained, we reconstruct articulated motion by applying $\mathcal{T}_i$ to the canonical part meshes and reassembling the original objects.
 The resulting articulated objects maintain structural integrity across states and preserve semantic consistency through the persistent part embeddings.
 This setup allows us to visualize or simulate motion between poses without any re-optimization or diffusion-based retraining.
-As illustrated in \Cref{fig:more_arti}, our relationally grounded model naturally produces articulated 3D assets that preserve structural consistency across different motion states.
+As illustrated in \Cref{fig:more_arti}, our relationally grounded model naturally produces articulated 3D assets that preserve structural consistency across different motion states.\looseness-1